MicrosoftDocs/visualstudio-docs/docs/test/lab-management/using-a-lab-environment-for-your-application-lifecycle.md

 |---|---|
 |  ![movie camera icon for video](../../install/media/video-icon.png)  |    [Watch a video](https://channel9.msdn.com/Series/Visual-Studio-2012-Premium-and-Ultimate-Overview/Visual-Studio-Ultimate-2012-Managing-lab-environments-for-testing) on managing lab environments for testing. |

-## Use the cloud with Team Services or Team Foundation Server Build and Release
+## Use the cloud with Azure Pipelines or Team Foundation Server Build and Release

-You can perform automated testing and build-deploy-test automation using the [Build and Release](/vsts/build-release/) features in Team Foundation Server (TFS) and Azure DevOps Services.
+You can perform automated testing and build-deploy-test automation using the [Build and Release](/vsts/build-release/) features in Team Foundation Server (TFS) and Azure Pipelines.
 Some of the benefits are:

 * You do not need a Build controller or Test controller.
 * The Test agent is installed through a task as part of the build or release.